Sparen/ReitOS/CONTRIBUTING.md

 Component .dnh files SHOULD NOT `#include` other scripts.
 This is because all Components are #included by the main package, which should be the single place for #including the dependencies.
 Individual Applications of course are standalone scripts run by the Package, so these will #include whatever they need from syslib.

 `EV_USER_PACKAGE + 0..2000` are reserved for built-in systems and those numbers should not be used in custom Application events.

+Interactable components of the core (ex: Quit button, Window Close and Minimize buttons) must all use KEY_PULL with no exceptions.
+This is to prevent the accidental clicking via KEY_PUSH and the possibility that something is being dragged (KEY_HOLD).
+Consequences of the latter involve the mouse dragging a Window over the quit button and accidentally quitting the application, etc.

 ### Render Priorities